allen3325/real-time-chatroom/README.md

 3. fill the info (use HarperDB) in .env.example and remove .example
 4. run npm start in frontend and backend folder

-# Technique in this project
+# Techniques in this project
 - frontend: React
 - backend: Node Express (planning turn to springboot in the future)
 - database: HarperDB (using SQL)